chetnashah/javawork/androidbasics/Fragments.md

 Fragments introduce modularity and reusability into your activity’s UI by allowing you to divide the UI into discrete chunks.

+You should avoid depending on or manipulating one fragment from another.

 **You can even show multiple fragments at once on a single screen, such as a master-detail layout for tablet devices**

 ## Implemented interfaces: